dsc-courses/dsc10-notes/README.md

 Making Changes
 --------------

-1. Before working on the notes, run `make init` in the project's root.
+1. Before working on the notes for the first time, run `make init` in the project's root.
 Among other things, this will install git pre-commit hooks.
 2. Create a new branch to hold your changes with `git checkout -b
    <branch_name>`.
 2. Make your changes by editing the appropriate file (usually in the `src/`